 Communication

 We work with adults, meaning our residents (unless guardianship or a power of attorney exists) can choose how involved family members are in their recovery process.
-Sometimes residents are working hard to individuate and wish not to have CooperRiis communicating with family or restrict involvement somehow.
+Sometimes, residents work hard to individuate and wish not to have CooperRiis communicating with family or somehow restrict involvement.
 We understand this is very difficult and often not ideal for families.
 This dynamic can be complicated when families are paying for treatment; they feel that since they are spending the money for treatment, they should be privy to what is happening.
-We do support residents in conversations about opening lines of communication with family members, but ultimately, it is their decision how much and how information is shared which can lead to difficulty between te recovery team and family.
+We do support residents in conversations about opening lines of communication with family members.
+Still, ultimately, it is their decision how much and how information is shared, which can lead to difficulty between the recovery team and family.

 Responding and Privacy